-Kansas State University PIs lead the first session of Training the Enumerators, which was also considered to be a part of the research team's training on discrete choice experiments.
-The host country PIs had the opportunity to observe how the discrete choice experiments were introduced to the enumerators before they will get a chance to help facilitate the enumerator training in Malawi and Tanzania.
-Also, we expect that the Zambian enumerators will also need short training session before going into the field to refamiliarize themselves with the discrete choice experiment section of the survey.
-We anticipate that the host country PIs will also conduct this training with the help of Kansas State University PIs.
+KSU PIs lead the first session of Training the Enumerators, which was also considered part of the research team's training on discrete choice experiments.
+The host country PIs had the opportunity to observe how the discrete choice experiments were introduced to the enumerators before getting a chance to help facilitate the enumerator training in Malawi and Tanzania.
+We expect the Zambian enumerators will also need short training session before going into the field to refamiliarize themselves with the discrete choice experiment section of the survey.
+We anticipate that the host country PIs will also conduct this training with the help of KSU PIs.